-Adventurers still are bringing back trees today: Kunso Kim, head of collections and curator, and Kris Bachtell, vice president of collections, have brought back endangered magnolias, ashes, and other plants from China, Korea and other regions.
+Adventurers still are bringing back trees today: Kris Bachtell, vice president of collections, and other Arboretum collectors have brought back endangered magnolias, ashes, and other plants from China, Korea and other regions.
 Partnerships with other public gardens are another source of trees.

 But having a wide array of similar tree species also allows scientists to investigate how they are related and how they evolved, or which species may be most able to adapt to climate change.